 After a good sleep, I awoke at around 5:00 am Body Clock, midday.
 So a good lie in even if it was still dark out.
-After checking weather and news I geared up for a quick run down the Santa Monica beach.
+After checking the weather and news I geared up for a quick run down the Santa Monica beach.
 It was cold dark and drizzling and reminded me of running at home.
-As I returned to the hotel day was beginning to break as there were chinks in the cloud cover too.
+As I returned to the hotel, the day was beginning to break as there were chinks in the cloud cover too.

 After a quick breakfast in the Suite, we headed out.
-The Sat Nav decided our route to Holywood was to be straight up Santa Monica Boulevard, this filled me with dread as the traffic can be hellish on the boulevard.
+The Sat Nav decided our route to Holywood was to be straight up the Santa Monica Boulevard, this filled me with dread as the traffic can be hellish on the boulevard.
 Early Sunday morning was not an issue.
 The weather was still cool and cloudy but was at least dry.

 The plan for today was to do a Hollywood celebrity homes Tour.
 While looking around Hollywood before heading over to Malibu for lunch, then back to Santa Monica for the Pier.